Critical Thinking I

 ABOUT THE INSTRUCTOR

 Dr. Christopher DiCarlo is a philosopher, educator, and author.
 He is the Principal and Founder of Critical Thinking Solutions, a consulting business for individuals, corporations, and not-for-profits in both the private and public sectors.
 He is also the Ethics Chair for the Canadian Mental Health Association.
 Dr. DiCarlo is also a lifetime member of Humanist Canada and an Expert Advisor for the Centre for Inquiry Canada.
 He currently teaches at Ryerson University and is a past Visiting Research Scholar at Harvard University.
 Dr. DiCarlo has won several awards including TV Ontario’s Big Ideas Best Lecturer in Ontario Award and Canada’s Humanist of the Year.
-He has authored several books, the latest of which is entitled: So You Think You Can Think: Tools for Having Intelligent Discussions and Getting Along which will be released by Rowman and Littlefield in June of this year.
+He has authored several books, the latest of which is entitled: So You Think You Can Think: Tools for Having Intelligent Discussions and Getting Along which was released by Rowman and Littlefield in June of 2020.

 Week 1: Introduction and A is for Argument